KDE/digikam-doc/right_sidebar/captions_view.rst

     The Metadata View From Right Sidebar Displaying Template Information

 The Information view allows to assign a template of textuals information to items in one pass.
 This information can be populated in Setup/Template dialog.
-They contains all strings describing the contents, the scene, the authors, the rights, the place etc.
+They contain all strings describing the contents, the scene, the authors, the rights, the place etc.

 For more details about Template, see the description of the :ref:`Template Settings <templates_settings>` section.